TheMagnificent11/themagnificent11/index.md

 In this blog post, I'm going to explore how an application using [Entity Framework](https://learn.microsoft.com/en-us/aspnet/entity-framework) as an ORM can use an outbox pattern to publish domain events that are persisted with the application data.

-The packages used will be Entity Framewok and I will leverage `INotification` in [MediatR](https://github.com/jbogard/MediatR) to assist with the publisher-subscriber implementation.
+The packages used will be Entity Framework and I will leverage `INotification` in [MediatR](https://github.com/jbogard/MediatR) to assist with the publisher-subscriber implementation.

 All of these code samples are taken from my [Lewee](https://github.com/TheMagnificent11/lewee) project.